 This is new to me.
 I don’t usually write about werewolves and vampires.
 I stick to actual humans.
 A few months ago, I had an awesome dream that inspired a vampire/werewolf, hopefully, trilogy.
 (And no, my vampires don’t sparkle.
 They murder innocent people and use humans as food and for their personal agendas.
 You know, typical vampire behavior.)
 This flash fiction piece was born as the legend of the werewolves in my novels.
 I hope you enjoy.
 Feedback and comments are always welcome. 🙂

 It was a cold, January night.
-The full moon shone brightly overhead against the black night sky.
-The stars paled in comparison to the moon, that beautiful moon that seemed to fuel me with more power.
+The full moon shone brightly overhead against the night sky.
+The stars paled in comparison to the moon—that beautiful moon that seemed to fuel me with more power.
 I stripped of my clothing, and with a long howl, I changed forms.
 The heavy white fur warmed me instantly, and I ran as fast and as hard as I could.
 I’d never felt freer than when I became what I truly was.
 My human form only held me back.
-It was this form, the form of the wolf, that made me feel alive and happy.
+It was this form—the form of the wolf—that made me feel alive and happy.

 I caught a scent in the air.
 Humans.
 I stopped and ran the other way.
 They were always messing up my runs.
-They thought they could catch witches out here on full moons practicing their voodoo magic.
+They thought they would catch witches out here on full moons, practicing their voodoo magic.
 The witches were smarter than that though.
 They wouldn’t be caught but nor would I.

 I knew what they did to people who practiced magic.
 They burned them.
 But this wasn’t practiced magic.
 This was something I was born with.
 This was something that happened to me when I turned eighteen.
 I’d changed the eve of my eighteenth birthday a few years ago.
 I was terrified at first, but it was the most powerful, most wonderful thing I’d ever experienced.
 I didn’t know how it came about.
 Maybe it was something in the water.
 Maybe it was God-given, or maybe it was evil.
 Either way, I welcomed it.
 Even if I was the only one.

-I found a cave to run in to.
-I crouched into a fighting position as far away from the entrance as possible.
+I found a cave, ran in, and crouched into a fighting position as far away from the entrance as possible.
 I didn’t want to spend my night hiding from hunters, but I didn’t have any other choice.
 They couldn’t find out who I really was.

 I sniffed the air.
 They were closer now.
 I stopped the low grumble threatening to escape.
 I heard their voices before I saw their torches.
 They mumbled something about checking the cave.
 My body tensed, and I prepared for a fight.
-One of them stuck their head inside the cave and waved the torch about wildly, searching for me.
-When he saw me, he yelled.
-When I saw who he was, I howled.
-My husband’s brother.
+One of them stuck their head inside the cave and waved the torch about wildly, searching.
+When he saw me, he yelled, “A wolf!”

 He pulled his sword and came at me.
-They yelled at the wild beast threatening to attack them.
+The men yelled at the wild beast threatening to attack them.
 I growled in hope that it’d scare them away.
 I couldn’t kill him.
-But they stood their ground, ready to defend their land and families.
+But they stood their ground, ready to defend their lands and families.
 I wouldn’t hurt them.
-I’d never intentionally killed a human.
+I’d never intentionally kill a human.

-I advanced towards them, and luckily they backed away.
+I advanced toward them, and luckily, they backed away.
 I made it out of the cave and into the open.
 They shouted at me, shouted at each other.
-They had blood on the mind, and they wanted mine.
+They had blood on their minds, and they wanted mine.